Mode8fx/blockamok/README.md

 [Check the latest release here.](https://github.com/Mode8fx/blockamok/releases)

-Keep in mind that due to hardware and library differences, this game runs better on some systems than others.
-If you only play one version, I would recommend the following order:
+Keep in mind that due to hardware and library differences, this game runs better on some systems than others, and it's not necessarily determined by the power of the system.
+For example, the GameCube and Wii versions both run better than Wii U.

-PC/Linux = Wii > Switch > Gamecube > Vita > Wii U

-(Yes, the Wii version runs as well as Switch (or slightly better) and significantly better than Wii U. I don't know why.)

 ## Can I port it to other systems?